Overview

 Click and hold on the source field, then drag to the entity field.
 Release to create the connection.An animated line appears showing the mapping relationship.

-Instead of dragging, you can use the click method:
+Instead of dragging, you can configure mappings through the Edit Field modal:1

 Click Entity Field